Lagaan: Critical reception

 Lagaan was met with critical acclaim.

 Sudish Kamath of The Hindu suggested that "the movie is not just a story.
 It is an experience.
 An experience of watching something that puts life into you, that puts a cheer on your face, however depressed you might be."
 The Times of India wrote, "Lagaan has all the attractions of big-sounding A. R. Rahman songs, excellent performances by Aamir Khan... and a successful debut for pretty Gracy Singh.
 In addition, there is the celebrated David vs. Goliath cricket match, which has the audiences screaming and clapping."

 Roger Ebert, writing for the Chicago Sun-Times, gave the film 3.5 out of 4 stars and wrote, "Lagaan is an enormously entertaining movie, like nothing we've ever seen before, and yet completely familiar...
 At the same time, it's a memory of the films we all grew up on, with clearly-defined villains and heroes, a love-triangle, and even a comic character who saves the day.
 Lagaan is a well-crafted, hugely entertaining epic that has the spice of a foreign culture."
 Derek Elley of Variety suggested that it "could be the trigger for Bollywood's long-awaited crossover to non-ethnic markets".
 Somni Sengupta of The New York Times, described it as "a carnivalesque genre packed with romance, swordplay and improbable song-and-dance routines".
 Dave Kehr, another New York Times film critic, called Lagaan "a movie that knows its business -- pleasing a broad, popular audience -- and goes about it with savvy professionalism and genuine flair."
 Kevin Thomas of the Los Angeles Times argued that the film is "an affectionate homage to a popular genre that raises it to the level of an art film with fully drawn characters, a serious underlying theme, and a sophisticated style and point of view."

 Peter Bradshaw of The Guardian described the film as "a lavish epic, a gorgeous love story, and a rollicking adventure yarn.
 Larger than life and outrageously enjoyable, it's got a dash of Spaghetti Western, a hint of Kurosawa, with a bracing shot of Kipling."
 Kuljinder Singh of the BBC stated that "Lagaan is anything but standard Bollywood fodder, and is the first must-see of the Indian summer.
 A movie that will have you laughing and crying, but leaving with a smile."

 Lagaan was listed as #14 on Channel 4's "50 Films To See Before You Die" and was the only Indian film to be listed.
-The film was also well-received in China, where its themes resonated with Chinese audiences.
+The film was also well received in China, where its themes resonated with Chinese audiences.
 It was ranked #55 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
 In 2011, John Nugent of the Trenton Independent called the film "a masterpiece ... and what better way to learn a bit about India's colonial experience!
 History and great entertainment, all rolled into one (albeit long) classic film."
+In 2021, American filmmaker James Gunn named Lagaan as his favorite Indian movie.